Ij888/Neural-Network-Trigonometric-Function/README.md

 python Model.py
 ```

-The purpose of this repository is to illustrate a neural networks ability to approximate functions, feel
+The purpose of this repository is to illustrate the ability of a neural network to approximate functions, feel
 Free to edit this code and have a play about!

 **NOTE**